tier4/arm-dev-summit-2020/exercises/exercise1.md

 # Exercise 1: Setting up your Autoware test environment

-1. For participants of the ARM DevSummit Autoware workshop, if all is well then you should have recieved an email from no-reply@autoware.online with the subject "[AutowareOnline] Complete your registration" similar to the one shown below.
+1. For participants of the ARM DevSummit Autoware workshop, if all is well then you should have received an email from no-reply@autoware.online with the subject "[AutowareOnline] Complete your registration" similar to the one shown below.

 ![](images/exercise1/01_RegistrationEmail.png)